47degrees/helios/helios-docs/docs/docs/coding/README.md

 ## Navigation through Json

-You can also navigate through the Json using optics.
+You can navigate `Json` using the `Json.path` DSL to select keys or traverse collections.

 ```kotlin:ank
 import helios.optics.*